alulc/guerrilla-mail-api-client-java/README.md

 ```
 ## Testing

-You must have Gradle installed in order to run the tests:
+You must have Gradle installed in order to run the following:

     ./gradlew test